MostAwesomeDude/construct/docs/transition.rst

 Bit, Nibble, Octet remain

-All above were made singletons.
+All above were made singletons